-The Joint Review Committee on Education in Radiologic Technology (JRCERT) Standards for an Accredited Limited Scope X-ray Machine Operator Educational Program are designed to promote academic excellence, patient safety, and quality healthcare.
+The Joint Review Committee on Education in Radiologic Technology (JRCERT) Standards for an Accredited Educational Program in Radiography are designed to promote academic excellence, patient safety, and quality healthcare.
 The Standards require a program to articulate its purposes; to demonstrate that it has adequate human, physical, and financial resources effectively organized for the accomplishment of its purposes; to document its effectiveness in accomplishing these purposes; and to provide assurance that it can continue to meet accreditation standards.